deeppavlov/chatsky/docs/source/user_guides/superset_guide.rst

         port: 5432
         table: dff_stats

-The file should then be forwarded to the configuration script:
+The file can then be used to parametrize the configuration script.
+Password values can be omitted and set interactively.

 .. code-block:: shell

     dff.stats config.yaml \
     -U superset_user \
     -P superset_password \